These will help clarify what you’re carrying out in the best terms and safest way. To see value for money and a fixed roof at the end of the day.

 2. Correct Compliance

-A good roofer will know this and provide the correct documentation, making sure it fits the reality of the jobs, not just a standard template.
+A good roofer will know this and provide the correct documentation, ensuring it fits the job's reality, not just a standard template.

 In terms of what’s needed, there are three main types.